andistoev/udacity-blockchain-developer-nanodegree--nd1309/README.md

 Private BlockchainDigitalAssets Dapp is a private blockchain used as a star register.

 - You offer private blockchain as a service
-- Fans of astronomy can sign stars with their Bitcoin Wallet
+- Fans of astronomy can register stars signing them with their Bitcoin Wallet
 - The first to register a star will be it's owner

 ### [Project 2 - Ethereum NFT Crypto Start Dapp](project2-ethereum-nft-crypto-star-dapp/README.md)